Tips for Getting Involved on Campus

 It might seem like students join several groups the first week after moving into their dorms, but you’ll have plenty of time to join student groups throughout your first semester.
 Figure out when student organization fairs are scheduled and research groups you’re interested in joining.
 Even if you don’t join during your first month on campus, you’ll still have plenty of time to get involved during your college years.

 When you do decide to get more involved in extracurriculars, it’s better to start slow than try several at once.
-Remember, doing well in your classes should be your top priority, and piling on a ton of new responsibilities in a short period is a way to lose focus and feel overwhelmed.
+Remember, doing well in your classes should be your top priority, so piling on a ton of new responsibilities in a short period is a way to lose focus and feel overwhelmed.
 Consider each organization’s expected time commitment and slowly increase your involvement.

 Explore Outside Your Major